 Winter is just around the corner!
 Regular NWAC mountain weather and avalanche forecasts usually begin late November.
 For more notes on early season avalanche hazards and Fall NWAC operations, please read the section below.

-If you have any comments or suggestions regarding this winter's mountain weather or backcountry avalanche forecasting program, please direct them to:
+If you have any comments or suggestions regarding the weather or backcountry avalanche forecasting program, please direct them to:

 Northwest Avalanche Center